Enjoy Strasbourg

 Le Vaisseau is located at 1 bis, rue Philippe Dollinger in Strasbourg.

 • By car : take the avenue du Rhin.
-There's a free parking (remember to ask for a ticket when leaving).
+There's a free parking (don't forget to ask for a ticket when leaving).

 • By streetcar: the nearest streetcar stop is "Winston Churchill", a 5-minute walk away (with streetcar C or E).